Al-Baha: Climate

-Al Bahah has a hot desert climate (Köppen: BWh).
+Al Bahah has a cool steppe climate (Köppen:BSh).
 The climate is greatly affected by its varying geographic features.
-Generally speaking, the climate in Al-Baha is mild with temperatures ranging between 7 and 32.3 C. Due to its location at 2,500 m above sea level, Al Baha's climate is, by Saudi Arabian standards, moderate in summer and cold in winter.
+Generally speaking, the climate in Al-Baha is mild with temperatures ranging between 7 and 32.3 C. Due to its location at 1,700-2,200 m above sea level, Al Baha's climate is hot in summer and cool in winter.
 The area attracts visitors looking for a moderate climate and pristine, scenic views.

 In the Tehama area of the province, which is down on the coast, the climate is hot in the summer and warm in the winter.
 Humidity ranges from 52%–67%.
 While in the mountainous region, which is known as As-Sarah, the weather is cooler in summer and winter.
-Rainfall in the mountainous region lies in the range of 229 to 581 mm.
-The average throughout the whole region is 100 to 250 mm annually.
+Rainfall in the mountainous region lies in the range of 229 to 581 mm with most moisture coming in winter through fog,and most precipitation falling the cool season of spring, august also has a notable amount of precipitation largely from the heavily weakened Indian Ocean monsoon in the region due to albahas latitude and the most of the monsoon only reaching as far north as jazan.
+The average annual precipitation throughout the whole region is 100 to 250 mm annually.